Rhinemann/mage-hack/src/chapters/ST_Rules.typ

 #trait[Special Forces Rejects #d4]

+#sfx(
+  "All-Out Attack",
-#sfx[All-Out Attack:] Spend a #pp to target multiple opponents when you roll to inflict #trait[Damaged].
-For each additional target, add #d6 and keep an extra effect die.
+  [Spend a #pp to target multiple opponents when you roll to inflict #trait[Damaged].
+For each additional target, add #d6 and keep an extra effect die.], )

 === Spirits of Winter (Mob)